POLYSILICON MANUFACTURERS

 3 ► Daqo New Energy Corp.
 (China)

 Originally located in the municipality of Chongqing in south-western China, the company built a new polysilicon plant with a capacity of 5,000 MT in Shihezi, Xinjiang during the oversupply phase in 2011/2012 to reduce production costs.
 Step-by-step expansion to more than 20,000 MT by 2017, a big leap to 80,000 MT in 2018/2019.
-One of the lowest-cost polysilicon producers in the world.
-47.8% of the company’s shares are owned by equity holders of the Daqo Group, a major Chinese manufacturer of electrical equipment, such as switchgears and transformers.
+Opened a second factory in Baotou, Inner Mongolia in 2023.
+35.4% of the company’s shares are owned by equity holders of the Daqo Group, a major Chinese manufacturer of electrical equipment, such as switchgears and transformers.

 Listing: New York Stock Exchange (NYSE)